stacermak/basicRestApi/README.md

-# basicRestApi# How to create basic REST API
+# How to create basic REST API

 ## How to run it?